diatomzone/diatomzone.github.io/collections/_articles/coding/webtips.md

 a link to `/index.html` in your project site will send you all the way back to the root, rather than to the index of your project site.

-it would probably be really annoying and bad if i hardcoded the baseurl in every single link, so here's what i did:
+it would likely be really annoying and bad if i hardcoded the baseurl in every single link, so here's what i did:

 {% raw %}
 1. define your baseurl in `_config.yml`: `baseurl: /myproject`
   - (i also have my site url defined here)
-2. use the "relative_url" liquid filter on any link to add your baseurl
+2. use the "relative_url" liquid filter on any link to automatically add your baseurl
   - html: `<a href="{{ '/index.html' | relative_url }}"></a>`
   - html image: `<img src="{{ '/assets/images/dog.png' | relative_url }}" alt="dog">`
   - markdown: `[home]({{ '/index.html' | relative_url }})`